 - Be Strict on Maintaining a Budget

-Though you may already have a monthly budget, but when you are with no job to handle expenses, you need to be stricter with the budget.
+Though you may already have a monthly budget, when you are with no job to handle expenses, you need to be stricter with the budget.
 Take some time off especially to re-draw your budget as per the situation at hand and restrict spending wherever possible.
 Keep a timetable of necessary expenses to make such as electricity bills, medical treatments etc.

 - Build a Corpus of Funds